 f.
 Section 05, “Procedure Completion.”
 Defines the minimum sample size to be inspected and reported in the RPS in order to consider the procedure complete.
 Describes what is meant by inspection sample(s) and how samples are counted.

-07.03 Temporary Instructions (TIs) .
-A TI is primarily used as a one-time inspection of a significant generic safety issuea one-time collection.
-Requests for new TIs should be to the Branch ChiefThe-mailshould
+07.03 Temporary Instructions (TIs) . .
+A TI is primarily used as a one-time inspection of a significant generic safety issue or less frequently for a one-time information collection.
+Requests for new ROP TIs should be directed to the Reactor Inspection Branch Chief (NRR/DIRS/IRIB) to obtain approval for budget estimates.
+This request would typically be made via e-mail as soon as the need for a TI is identified.
+The request should include the necessary background to understand why a TI is required, or warranted, including why the information should not be obtained by other means (e.g., OpESS or generic communication), an estimate of required resources and site applicability, an assessment of the safety or security significance providing justification for such resource expenditures, and the estimated dates for start and completion.

 A TI is usually in effect from 12 months to 24 months.
 If a TI will be in effect for less than 12 months, or more than 24 months, the originator must provide a special justification to the IRIB Branch Chief by e-mail.
+The request to extend the TI should be received in a timely manner prior to its expiration.
+If it is not, the TI will be deleted via a Change Notice and closed in the Reactor Program System (RPS).

-Each TI has an expected completion date an expiration date.
+Each TI has an expected completion date, as well as an expiration date.
 If the stated purpose of the TI has not been accomplished by the expiration date, or if there is a need to add

 clarification to existing requirements and guidance, the originating organization may revise and reissue the TI.
-The revised TI must be accompanied by a document issuing form (Exhibit A, B, C, D or E) justifying the re-issuance.
+The revised TI must be accompanied by a document issuing form (Exhibit 2A, 2B, 2C, 2D or 2E) justifying the re-issuance.
 TIs are the only Manual documents that use revision numbers.
 Revisions of other Manual documents are indicated only by the new issue date.

 TIs shall contain the following information: